Our Tofino Zodiac whale watching tours are fast-paced and exciting! Feel a real connection to the elements and local wildlife as we search for whales.

 All tours are subject to the signing of a waiver releasing Jamie’s Whaling Station from liability.
 Reading, understanding, and accepting the terms of this waiver is necessary in order to take part in any Jamie’s Whaling Station tour.
 If you are purchasing tickets for other guests, you must ensure that all guests read and sign their own waiver.

-In addition to the listed fees on this page, all bookings will have the additional fees added at checkout:
+In addition to the listed rates on this page, all bookings will have the additional fees added at checkout:

 -6% Booking Fees (online only)